Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

   * Create
     1. Lookup EdOrgId array on StudentEducationOrganizationResponsibilityAuthorization by indexed StudentUniqueId
     2. Insert Student-responsibility-securable document into Document, including EdOrgId array
-    3. Create StudentResponsibilitySecurableDocument entry for this Document
+    3. Create StudentSecurableDocument entry for this Document

   * Update (including cascade)
       1. Detect changes to StudentUniqueId